 - Hái yǒu shé me kěyǐ gàosù wǒ ne?

-Examples of feedback and praise in common scenarios
+Examples of feedback and praising a child in common scenarios

 Scenario 1: Artwork